matinbhdrn77/Store/README.md

 ### Models
 Contains User Model extension with additional fields.

-Fields:
+Classes:
 * User : register with Email

 ### Admin Conf
-Fields:
+Classes:
-* UserAdmin - add user with email, password, last and first name
+* UserAdmin : add user with email, password, last and first name
-* CustomProductAdmin - admin can add products with tag and image inlines
+* CustomProductAdmin : admin can add products with tag and image inlines
-* TagInline - inline class for CustomProductAdmin and admin can search for tags
+* TagInline : inline class for CustomProductAdmin and admin can search for tags

 ### Serializers
 serializers for creating and retrieving users with djoser.

-Fields:
+Clasess:
 * UserCreateSerializer
 * UserSerializer

 ### Signals
 create reciever signal handlers. recieve signal when an order create

+## Likes
+app that can handle liked items, ...

-### Like
+### Models
-Contains all like info.

-Fields:
-* user - who liked a post/comment
-* post - the post which has been liked
-* comment - the comment which has been liked
-* emoji_type - the emoji used as a like, available emojis:
-    1. like
-    2. dislike
-    3. smile
-    4. heart
-    5. thanks
+Classes:
+* LikedItem : foreign key to django builtin content type so we can use it for any other models

-## Views
+## Store
+our main app for project. all necessary configuration is here

-### index
+### Models
-Here you can:
-* View all posts
-* Edit posts (if you are the post's creator; only for logged-in users)
-* Delete posts (if you are the post's creator; only for logged-in users)
-* Like them (only for logged-in users)
-* Create a new post (only for logged-in users)
-* View all comments (only for logged-in users)
-* Create a comment (only for logged-in users)
-* Delete a comment (if you are the comment's creator; only for logged-in users)
-* Edit a comment (if you are the comment's creator; only for logged-in users)
+Classes:
+* Product : a product is just in one collection and can be in multiple promotions
+* Collection : every collection has a featured peoduct
+* ProductImage : every product can have a multiple images
+* Customer :
+    1. customer can be in gold, silver or bronze membership
+    2. admin have access to customer first and last name through display decorator
+    3. order customers base on user first name and last name
+    4. add custom permission so customer can view history

-### post_comment
+### Admin Conf
-(only for logged-in users)

-Controls saving of a new post/comment (only POST method allowed).
+Classes:
+* ProductAdmin :
+    1. when user add product can search for products in line
+    2. prepolate a slug for each product
+    3. clear inventory for a specific product
+    4. can filter base on collections, last update and inventory
+* CollectionAdmin : display collections and number of products in it
+* CustomerAdmin :
+    1. display customers with their member ship and orders (link to their orders)
+    2. optimize searching for names
+* OrderAdmin: admin user can add orders with items(products) in it

 ### user_profile
 (only for logged-in users)